Conventional vs. Other Loans

 A “conventional loan” is a mortgage not backed by the government.
-This is the big difference between conventional and non-conventional loans, and conventional loans are pretty standard to what everyone thinks of when they say “mortgage.”
+This is the big difference between conventional and non-conventional loans, like hard loans; and conventional loans are pretty standard to what everyone thinks of when they say “mortgage.”
 Conventional loans can be fixed rate (where your interest rate remains the same over the life of the loan) and adjustable rate (where your interest rate changes over time).

 Conventional loans come in two flavors: conforming and nonconforming.
 Conforming means the loan will be sold from your lender to Fannie Mae or Freddie Mac.
 This happens with smaller loans as they’re easier for banks to sell.

 A nonconforming loan (a.k.a. a “jumbo” loan) is a mortgage that isn’t sold to Fannie Mae or Freddie Mac because the loan is so large.
 A loan is considered “jumbo” or “nonconforming” when it is above the conforming loan limits of $679,650 (for select states and high-cost areas in 2018; the limit amount is subject to annual change).
 Note that second home or vacation home loans are also considered non-conforming, no matter the loan amount.
+This is important to keep in mind when flipping or renting multiple properties as part of your business.

 Whether you get a conforming or nonconforming loan, the biggest benefits to a conventional loan include: